MollyZhang/AlphaGoPolicyNet/README.md

 ####06/06/2016
 with network at 361x361x361 with 3000 games, I got a higher 4.0% accuracy

-During this whole time the convolutional netork has worse performance than simple vanilla neural network with one hidden layer, possiblity because convolutional net is harder to train
+During this whole time the convolutional netork has worse performance than simple vanilla neural network with one hidden layer, possiblity because convolutional net is harder to train.